sawyer-shi/dify-plugins-aliyun_oss/README.md

 ### Usage

-The plugin provides three powerful tools for interacting with Alibaba Cloud OSS:
+The plugin provides five powerful tools for interacting with Alibaba Cloud OSS:

 #### 1. Upload File to OSS (upload_file)